pAI-OS/catch-llama-cpp/README.md

 ## Usage

-There are 4 ways you can run fetch_llama_cpp:
+There are several ways to run fetch_llama_cpp:

 **1. As a module**